deep-bhatt/auto-api/README.md

 3. Swagger API docs
-> Visit http://127.0.0.1:8000/docs to see the API documentation to upload a CSV file
+> Visit http://127.0.0.1:8000/docs to see the API documentation to upload a CSV file (it may take a while for a large dataset to be completely uploaded)

 4. Fetch data using "GET /data" endpoint
 example: